chenxiaolong/avbroot/README.md

     avbroot key extract-avb -k avb.key -o avb_pkmd.bin
     ```

 3. Generate a self-signed certificate for the OTA signing key.
-This is used by recovery for verifying OTA updates.
+This is used by recovery to verify OTA updates when sideloading.

     ```bash
     avbroot key generate-cert -k ota.key -o ota.crt
     ```

-The commands above are provided for convenience. avbroot is compatible with any standard PKCS8-encoded 4096-bit RSA private key and X509 certificate (eg. like those generated by openssl).
+The commands above are provided for convenience. avbroot is compatible with any standard PKCS8-encoded 4096-bit RSA private key and PEM-encoded X509 certificate, like those generated by openssl.

 If you lose your AVB or OTA signing key, you will no longer be able to sign new OTA zips.
 You will have to generate new signing keys and unlock your bootloader again (including a data wipe).
 Follow the [Usage section](#usage) as if doing an initial setup.

-## Usage
+## Initial setup

-1. Make sure the caveats listed above are understood.
-It is possible to hard brick by doing the wrong thing!

-2. Download the latest version from the [releases page](https://github.com/chenxiaolong/avbroot/releases).
-To verify the digital signature, see the [verifying digital signatures](#verifying-digital-signatures) section.

-3. Follow the steps to [generate signing keys](#generating-keys).

-4. Patch the full OTA ZIP.

-    ```bash
-    avbroot ota patch \
-        --input /path/to/ota.zip \
-        --key-avb /path/to/avb.key \
-        --key-ota /path/to/ota.key \
-        --cert-ota /path/to/ota.crt \
-        --magisk /path/to/magisk.apk
-    ```

-    If `--output` is not specified, then the output file is written to `<input>.patched`.

-    **NOTE:** If you are using Magisk version >=25211, you need to know the preinit partition name (`--magisk-preinit-device <name>`).
-For details, see the [Magisk preinit device section](#magisk-preinit-device).

-    If you prefer to use an existing boot image patched by the Magisk app or you want to use KernelSU, see the [advanced usage section](#advanced-usage).

-5. **[Initial setup only]** Unlock the bootloader.
+1. Reboot into fastboot mode and unlock the bootloader if it isn't already unlocked.
 This will trigger a data wipe.

+2. When setting things up for the first time, the device must already be running the correct OS.
+Flash the original unpatched OTA if needed.

-6. **[Initial setup only]** Extract the patched images from the patched OTA.
+3. Extract the partition images from the patched OTA that are different from the original.

     ```bash
     avbroot ota extract \